isoraqathedh/cl-acronyms/README.md

 Interested parties can provide a less confusing list with a similar size.

-cl-acronyms does not otherwise depend on any other library.
+cl-acronyms also depends on alexandria and split-sequence in the current setup.

 ## Future